M-Joe28/airbnb-clone-project/README.md

 # airbnb-clone-project

-# Tech stack used in this proect
+# Tech stack used in this project

 Django: A high-level Python web framework used for building the RESTful API.
 Django REST Framework: Provides tools for creating and managing RESTful APIs.